What is Assistive Technology?

 - Telecare requires an assessment and consists of anything else we offer for example; Smoke Detectors, Falls Sensors, Door sensors, Bed sensors, Just Checking and Epilepsy alarms.

-- Hereford Careline provide our monitoring response service in Torfaen.
-Between January 2018 and March 2018 97.8% of calls made to the response service were answered within 60 seconds
+- Careium (formally Doro Care U.K.) provide our monitoring response service in Torfaen.
+In January 2022, 97.64% of calls made to the response service were answered within 60 seconds.
+The average time to answer was 12 seconds.

 How to make a referral?

-If you would like to make a new referral for a lifeline or if you would like an assessment for telecare please call 01495 762200.
+If you would like to make a new referral for a lifeline or if you would like an assessment for telecare complete the Request Lifeline / Assistive Technology form or call 01495 762200.

 If you have an issue with your equipment or your needs have changed please call 01495 766214.